Among all the features of autism, cognitive overload is the hardest for me to describe. Here’s why.

 Cognitive overload, whether “live” or remembered, leaves no space for observation and description.
 By definition, it limits the possibility of thought.

 Maybe it’s like drowning?
 I can’t tell.
-I can imagine cognitive overload, and try to ask myself, “Does this feel like drowning?”
+I can imagine it, and try to ask myself, “Does this feel like drowning?”
 But if I’m imagining it fully, then I can’t even form the question, let alone answer it.
+My brain is too full.

-By itself in a vacuum, cognitive overload is not distressing to me.
+By itself, cognitive overload is not distressing to me.
 What causes distress is any little thing added on top – such as a question, a change in my environment, or a required action.

 I suppose you could say that cognitive overload is like a load on a camel’s back.
 My number one priority, in that state, is to avoid any new straws.